-This Alcohol Use Disorders Test (AUDIT) was developed by the World Health Organization (WHO).
+Are you drinking too much?
+This Alcohol Use Disorders Test (AUDIT) was developed some years ago by the World Health Organization (WHO).
 In general, higher scores on AUDIT reflect a greater need for action.
 If you have patterns of hazardous or harmful drinking, the first step may be to arrange an initial evaluation.

 Please answer every question.
 At the end of the self-assessment, your score will be displayed.
-A “standard drink” contains approximately 14 grams of ethyl alcohol.
+Keep in mind that a “standard drink” is defined as any serving of an alcoholic beverage that contains approximately 14 grams of ethyl alcohol.
 This amount of alcohol is found in a 12 oz serving of beer, a 1.5 oz serving (“shot glass”) of hard liquor (e.g., vodka, scotch, vermouth, brandy, bourbon, rum, etc.), or a 5 oz. glass of wine.

 Alcohol Use Self-Assessment